oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 I'm not particularly invested in one outcome or the other.
-I think both proposals are _pretty good_, and this conversation has already pushed both to be _better than they were initially_.
+I think both proposals are _pretty good_, and this conversation has already pushed both to be better than they were initially.
 So I'm rooting for the process!

 Ask the questions!